thymikee/jest-preset-angular/README.md

 ## Usage

-In `src` directory create `setupJest.ts` file with following contents:
+In `src` directory create `setup-jest.ts` file with following contents:

 ```ts
 import 'jest-preset-angular';
 import './jest-global-mocks'; // browser mocks globally available for every test
 ```

-_Note: feel free to copy the [`jest-global-mocks.ts`](https://github.com/thymikee/jest-preset-angular/blob/master/e2e/test-app-v9/jest-global-mocks.ts) file from the test app directory and save it next to the `setupJest.ts` file._
+_Note: feel free to copy the [`jest-global-mocks.ts`](https://github.com/thymikee/jest-preset-angular/blob/master/e2e/test-app-v9/jest-global-mocks.ts) file from the test app directory and save it next to the `setup-jest.ts` file._

 ...and include this in your `package.json`: